-- What: We analyzed sales as a function of advertising impressions.
-For the purpose of this study, we're using the term sponsored ads to refer to Sponsored Products, Sponsored Brands, or both.
-We're using the term display ads to refer to cross-screen packages on Amazon, Amazon DSP display ads packages, or both.
+- What: We analysed sales as a function of advertising impressions.
+For the purpose of this study, we are using the term sponsored ads to refer to Sponsored Products, Sponsored Brands or both.
+We are using the term display ads to refer to cross-screen packages on Amazon, Amazon DSP display ads packages or both.
 Our analysis also included retail impressions, which are impressions that are neither display nor sponsored ads, such as placements on category pages on Amazon or recommendations on product detail pages.

 The benefit of display ads and sponsored ads goes beyond just the immediate increase in sales.
-Advertising can help shoppers remember your brand or products, and may result in shoppers thinking of you when they're researching and purchasing.
+Advertising can help shoppers remember your brand or products, and may result in shoppers thinking of you when they are researching and purchasing.

 Visual 1.
 Sales elasticity over time for two brands when display (solid line) and sponsored ads (dotted line) impressions increase

-Take a look at two of the brands we studied.
+Take a look at two of the brands that we studied.
 These charts show what happened when these brands doubled ad impressions.
-The percent increase in sales for a 100% increase in ad impressions is known as sales elasticity.
+The percentage increase in sales for a 100% increase in ad impressions is known as sales elasticity.

 On the Y-axis is the sales elasticity of display (solid line) and sponsored ads (dotted line).
 On the X-axis is the number of weeks.
 Ad spending increased in week one.

-For brand #1, sales elasticity of display peaks in the second week, and slowly reduces after that, reaching a non-statistically significant level after 5 weeks.
+For brand no. 1, sales elasticity of display peaks in the second week and slowly reduces after that, reaching a non-statistically significant level after five weeks.
 In contrast, doubling sponsored ads impressions immediately increases sales by more than 1% in the first week, but elasticity declines over the following weeks.
 For this brand, the total sales elasticity of display (the area under the curve) is larger than that for sponsored ads.

-For brand #2, the sales elasticity for sponsored ads (dotted line) is actually greater than the elasticity for display ads (solid line).
+For brand no. 2, the sales elasticity for sponsored ads (dotted line) is actually greater than the elasticity for display ads (solid line).